 We are an exclusive dealer for Patina Old World Flooring, a manufacturer of reproduction French Parquets and rustic wide plank flooring.
 Patina's hand scraping technique creates a surface where each individual board is unique.
 Offering a variety of wood species and colors (including custom colors), this old world look is absolutely gorgeous!
 Finally, we can install wider solid planks.

-Unfinished Solid Wood Flooring
+Unfinished Solid Hardwood Flooring

-There are different types of finishes available; oil based and water based are the most common.
+There are different types of finishes available; oil-based and water-based are the most common.
 Discuss your finish with your flooring professional to see exactly how it is to be cleaned and maintained.
 Following your flooring professional's instructions will keep your floors looking beautiful for a lifetime.

 To learn more about these hardwoods, you can refer to these websites: